giriraj191/operating_systems/README.md

 1. **Complete CodeHelp OS Playlist** [Click Here](https://www.youtube.com/playlist?list=PLDzeHZWIZsTr3nwuTegHLa2qlI81QweYG)
    It is advisable to watch videos in 1.5X or 2X 😅
-   Those who already have studied OS from different sources like Knowledge Gate, Shanu Kuttan etc., and didn't want to watch videos can skip this step.
+   Those who already have studied OS from different sources like Knowledge Gate, Shanu Kuttan, etc., and didn't want to watch videos can skip this step.

 1. **Master `Notes OS Interview`**
-   Go through 'Notes OS Interview' file, deep dive in each chapter and for each section/chapter practice or at least take a look on code & implementation of problems. (if applicable)
+   Go through 'Notes OS Interview' file, deep dive into each chapter, and for each section/chapter practice or at least take a look on the code & implementation of problems. (if applicable)
-   suppose, if you are in process synchronisation chapter then also check out how process synchronisation is implemented using threads and other things.
+   suppose, if you are in the process synchronization chapter then also check out how process synchronization is implemented using threads and other things.

 1. **Top 50 Interview Questions**
-   Now, you have enough knowledge about OS and how think works and implemented.
-So, open google and search top 50 OS interview questions.
-Go through each question throughly and understand why this question is asked and how to frame answer.
+   Now, you have enough knowledge about OS and how think works and is implemented.
+So, open Google and search top 50 OS interview questions.
+Go through each question thoroughly and understand why this question is asked and how to frame the answer.

 1. **Mock Interview - Friend**
    Ask your friend/senior to take a mock interview.
 Frame each question before explaining.